Check Your Water Heater Elements

 If the temperature setting was not the issue, check out some other reasons why the water is too hot.

-If you've taken a look and your system’s temperature settings are normal, you may have a faulty thermostat or safety device.
-You can connect with a Remote Assist expert to determine why your heating elements are overheating.
+If you've taken a look and your system’s temperature settings are normal, you may have a faulty element, thermostat, or safety device.
+You can connect with a Remote Assist expert to determine why your water heater elements are overheating.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.